10 Must-Do Experiences That Will Make You Fall in Love with Japan

 If you are looking for low-budget accommodation in Japan, capsule hotels are an interesting option.
 Capsule hotels are mostly located around train stations, and some have segregated areas for men and women.

 Each capsule is equipped with a mattress, pillow and blanket.
 Also, you can use TV, radio, alarm clock, power outlets and wi-fi internet.
-You can share showers, toilets and washrooms with other guests, like in a hostel.
+Bathrooms are shared with other guests, like in a hostel.

-Some of the capsule hotels provide lounge rooms, video games, libraries and machines with foods and drinks.
+Some of the capsule hotels provide lounge rooms, video games, libraries and vending machines with food and drinks.

 When it comes to Japanese drinks, make sure to try sake.
 It is an alcoholic beverage made from rice.
 Drinking green tea, of course, goes without saying.